First-Time Mum? These 8 Motherhood Facts Will Shake You to Your Core

 You might cry for no reason.

-You might feel disconnected, terrified, joyful, lonely, euphoric – or all three in the same hour.
+You might feel disconnected, terrified, joyful, lonely, euphoric — or all of those in the same hour.

 It’s not what you expected… and that’s ok!